elyse502/sorting_algorithms/README.md

 * You’re expected to print the `array` each time you decrease the interval (See example below).

 **No big O notations of the time complexity of the Shell sort (Knuth sequence) algorithm needed - as the complexity is dependent on the size of array and gap**

+## 101-cocktail_sort_list.c, 101-O
+A function that sorts a doubly linked list of integers in ascending order using the [Cocktail shaker sort](https://en.wikipedia.org/wiki/Cocktail_shaker_sort) algorithm
+* Prototype: `void cocktail_sort_list(listint_t **list);`
+* You are not allowed to modify the integer `n` of a node.
+You have to swap the nodes themselves.
+* You’re expected to print the `list` after each time you swap two elements (See example below)

+Write in the file `101-O`, the big O notations of the time complexity of the Cocktail shaker sort algorithm, with 1 notation per line:
+* in the best case
+* in the average case
+* in the worst case

 ## Support🎉
 _If you like how I present and document my work do me a favor of giving a **Star** ✨ to my repos |&&| a [**Follow**](https://github.com/elyse502) 👥._